Intersecting families of graphs of functions over a finite field: Introduction

 where $c=1$ for $q$ even and $c=3$ for $q$ odd, then the graphs of the functions in $U$ share a common point. \end{theorem}

 We will prove Theorem \ref{degtwo} separately for $q$ odd (Theorem \ref{deg2dispari}) and for $q$ even (Theorem \ref{deg2p}).
 For $k>2$, the proof can be finished by induction as in \cite[pg.
-22]{Sam}.
+33]{Sam}.
 We obtain the following result.

-\begin{theorem} If $U$ is a set of more than $q^{k}-q^{k-1}$ intersecting polynomials over $\F_q$, $q> 9$ when $q$ is odd and $q>2$ when $q$ is even, and of degree at most $k$, $k > 1$, then there exist $\alpha,\beta \in \F_q$ such that $g(\alpha)=\beta$ for all $g\in U$.
+\begin{theorem} If $U$ is a set of more than $q^{k}-q^{k-1}$ intersecting polynomials over $\F_q$, $q \geq 53$ when $q$ is odd and $q \geq 8$ when $q$ is even, and of degree at most $k$, $k > 1$, then there exist $\alpha,\beta \in \F_q$ such that $g(\alpha)=\beta$ for all $g\in U$.
 Furthermore, $U$ can be uniquely extended to a family of $q^k$ intersecting polynomials over $\F_q$ and of degree at most $k$. \end{theorem}

-While finalizing our manuscript, an even stronger stability version of the above mentioned result for $k=2$ was published by Adriaensen in arxiv \cite{Sam2}.
-Our proof is different, it is a direct proof using polynomials and hence might be of independent interest.
+While finalizing our manuscript, a stronger stability version of the above mentioned result for $k=2$ was published by Adriaensen; see \cite{Sam2}.
+Our proof is different, based on polynomials and hence might be of independent interest.